PacifAIst/runsnack/SECURITY.md

 ## Network

-- Connections are peer-to-peer over WebRTC, falling back to a TURN relay when a direct path isn't available (typically symmetric NAT or restrictive firewalls).
+- Connections are peer-to-peer over WebRTC.
 - **Guest traffic egresses from your IP address.** Network activity during a session appears to originate from your connection, as with any tunnel.
 - **The link is the credential.** Anyone holding it can open a session, and it